mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 all_user_predicted_ratings = np.dot(np.dot(U, sigma), Vt) + user_ratings_mean.reshape(-1, 1)
 ```

-If I wanted to put this kind of system into production, I'd want to create a training and validation set and optimize the number of latent features ($k$) by minimizing the Root Mean Square Error.
+If I wanted to put this kind of system into production, I'd want to create a training and validation set and optimize the number of latent features ($$k$$) by minimizing the Root Mean Square Error.
 Intuitively, the Root Mean Square Error will decrease on the training set as $$k$$ increases (because I'm approximating the original ratings matrix with a higher rank matrix).

 However, for movies, between around 20 and 100 feature "preferences" vectors have been found to be optimal for generalizing to unseen data.